 - $5 to the Asheville Grown Business Alliance

-- $5 to the Public School of your choice
+- $5 to the city schools or nonprofit of your choice

-The card can also be purchased, starting mid November at authorized Go Local Card Sellers:Malaprop’s Bookstore Hip Replacements The Fine Arts Theatre French Broad Chocolate Lounge West End Bakery The Hop Ice Cream Cafe & The Hop West Second Gear (downtown & West) Rosebud Video Homegrown BattleCat Coffee Bar Short Street Cakes Katuah Market Asheville Chamber of Commerce Visitor’s Center Planet Art Relax & Rejuvenate Blackbird Frame & Art
+The card can also be purchased at these authorized Go Local Card Sellers:Malaprop’s Bookstore Hip Replacements The Fine Arts Theatre French Broad Chocolate Lounge West End Bakery The Hop Ice Cream Cafe & The Hop West Second Gear (downtown & West) Rosebud Video Homegrown BattleCat Coffee Bar Short Street Cakes Katuah Market Asheville Chamber of Commerce Visitor’s Center Planet Art Relax & Rejuvenate Blackbird Frame & Art French Broad Food Co-op

 Offers are good for the entire year of 2014 and are not to be combined with other discounts and do not include alcohol at bars or restaurants.